CESNET/metacentrum-user-docs/docs/basics/index.md

 !!! todo
     tyto obrazky k sobe slepit a vysvetlit znacky routing, execution, soukroma.

 !!! warning
-    Users do not need to care about which queue the job is sent to.
-This is the scheduler's job.
-Do not e.g. try to skip other users by sending a job to a specific queue just because it seems to have more free machines.
+    Do not try to skip other users by sending a job to a specific queue just because it seems to have more free machines.
 There is always some reason why some machines are seemingly idle.
 Moreover, the scheduler will not allow user doing so.

 !!! tip
     If you however suspect that some queue accepts jobs that should not be there or behaves in a strange way, contact User support.